GulfCarib is dedicated to fulfilling food and energy security around the globe.

 Agriculture flourishes in this lush environment.
 Along with plenty of freshwater, with an annual rainfall of almost 50 inches, the seawater coast offers as yet unfulfilled potential for seawater agriculture and fish production.
 Jamaica has a coastline the length of 1,022 km.

-Jamaican is governed by a stable democratic Commonwealth, receptive to investments that can benefit its economy while providing opportunity to outside investors.
+Jamaica is governed by a stable democratic Commonwealth, receptive to investments that can benefit its economy while providing opportunity to outside investors.